anngroong/podcasts/content/episode/219-arthur-martirosyan-army-day-eu-monitoring-mission-russia-iran-relations-artsakh-blockade.md

 ### Events of the Day

-So [yesterday](https://168.am/2023/01/28/1824948.html) hundreds of parents and relatives of fallen soldiers were forcibly removed from Yerablur, by hundreds, by some accounts thousands, of Pashinyan’s red beret police and other guards.
+[Yesterday](https://168.am/2023/01/28/1824948.html) hundreds of parents and relatives of fallen soldiers were forcibly removed from Yerablur, by hundreds, by some accounts thousands, of Pashinyan’s red beret police and other guards.
 This was to secure Pashinyan and some of his ministers to visit the Pantheon of fallen soldiers on Army Day.

 As a background note, let me add that there was absolutely zero coverage of these events in government controlled press, such as Armenpress.
 There were many [articles](https://168.am/2023/01/28/1824914.html) in the more independent or opposition-leaning press, like 168.am..